Hans von Seeckt: Development of the Reichswehr

 Seeckt saw France, with its large continental army, as the main threat to Germany, and the opponent in a future war.
 He saw Poland as a vassal state of France.
 He advocated strengthening Germany by whatever means were available, including reaching out to the Soviet Union.
-He believed England would eventually be compelled to fight a war against its historic enemy, France, and that when such an event occurred England would be looking for an ally on the continent to carry the burden of a land war.
+He believed the United Kingdom would eventually be compelled to fight a war against its historic enemy, France, and that when such an event occurred the United Kingdom would be looking for an ally on the continent to carry the burden of a land war.
 He felt a strong Germany would be a more attractive ally than a weak one.
 The support between Germany and the Soviets was seen in this light, as an agreement that would add to the strength of both nations.
-He did not believe such an agreement would alienate England.
+He did not believe such an agreement would alienate the United Kingdom.
 Though Seeckt was strongly anti-communist and was committed to keeping communism from Germany, that did not mean he would not make deals with the Soviet Union that would help Germany's position in the world.